Diversity, Equity, Inclusion and Anti-racism.

 Starting PGY1, I was grateful to have been chosen to participate in the 'Oregon Policy Scholar Program' through the OAFP.
 With the help of OAFP leadership and its members, I created a resolution to address systemic racism imbedded in medicine.
 It passed at the state level and is on its way to be nationally recognized.
 Change is possible in residency and this program helped facilitate that."

-Supporting the LGTBQIA Community
+Supporting the LGBTQIA+ Community

-“We have prioritized developing our gender affirming care commitment through the development of the Providence Transgender Care Provider Program which is a collaborative effort between clinicians, clinical leadership, pharmacy, and behavioral health to expand services and improve the care and patient experience of our gender diverse patients.
-We run a gender affirming care e-consult service.
-We recognize that developing clinical competency in gender affirming care is a foundational element of primary care education and strive to integrate inclusive, guideline-based, clinical teaching in gender affirming care across our curriculum.”
-Ben Pederson, MD Faculty at our SE Clinic
+We have prioritized developing our gender affirming care commitment through the development of the Providence Gender Affirming Care Coalition which is a collaborative effort between clinicians, clinical leadership, pharmacy, and behavioral health to expand services and improve the care and patient experience of our gender diverse patients.
+We integrate gender affirming care (GAC) into primary care for our own patients.
+We also run a gender affirming care e-consult service to support primary care providers in the Providence system in delivering primary care to their own patient panels.
+We also will act as consultants and provide gender affirming care to Providence patients whose PCPs do not feel comfortable in providing GAC.
+Providence insurance plans have embedded care navigators focusing on helping transgender patients access services in the community such as laser hair removal, voice therapists, or queer friendly therapists.
+Oregon has laws that are very supportive of LGBTQIA+ communities.
+We recognize that developing clinical competency in gender affirming care is a foundational element of primary care education and strive to integrate inclusive, guideline-based, clinical teaching in gender affirming care across our curriculum.

 Buoying Vulnerable Families